andryharyanto/solvia-finetuning/README.md

 ## **Step 4: Generating Fine-Tuning Data**
 The data is a **mix of human-generated and synthetic training data**, using structured prompts to guide the AI model towards **concise, helpful responses**.

-To generate this dataset, I leveraged the more **creative** LLMs like Claude, GPT-4.5, and Gemini-2.0.
+To generate this dataset, I leveraged the more **creative** LLMs like Claude, GPT-4.5, and Gemini-2.0 using the scenarios defined in Step 3.

 ---